wp-plugins/videowhisper-live-streaming-integration/readme.txt

 http://www.videowhisper.com/?p=RTMP+Applications
 * Install from repository or copy this plugin folder to your wordpress installation in your plugins folder.
 You should obtain wp-content/plugins/videowhisper-live-streaming-integration .
 * Enable the plugin from Wordpress admin area and fill the "Settings", including rtmp address there.
+* Add new Channels, Broadcast Live pages to your menus if not automatically added
 * Enable the widget that will add links to the broadcasting interface and current live shows.
-If you have BuddyPress you can skip this step and allow only group broadcast.
+If you have BuddyPress or use the menus, you can skip this step and allow only group broadcast.
-* Insert online channel snapshots in posts and pages with [videowhisper livesnapshots] shortcode
+* Insert online channel listings, players with shortocdes documented on setttings page

 == Screenshots ==